Clementine951/MOONSHOT-DISPOSABLE/Documents/FunctionalSpecification.md

 Project management, task allocation, and progress tracking are coordinated using [JIRA](https://virtual-processor.atlassian.net/jira/core/projects/MS/summary).
 For detailed information on tasks and deadlines, please refer to our JIRA board.

+// todo modify where I put the management

 ## Milestones
 // todo review